We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 A taste of what's to come...

 The conversation about Pride flags is a complex one even within the LGBTQ community.
-Many members of the community would argue that the classic rainbow flag sufficiently represents everyone on the sexual spectrum as it represents all colors.
-There is, however, the complicated and unavoidable history of racism and transphobia within the community.
-As our understanding of the spectrum of human sexuality continues to grow, so too do different ways to represent how you identify.
-Thus we have several flags.
+Many members of the community would argue that the classic rainbow flag sufficiently represents everyone on the sexual spectrum.
+Though there is the complicated and unavoidable history of racism and transphobia within the LGBTQ community.
+As our understanding of the spectrum of human sexuality continues to grow, the ways in which people identify continue to shift as well.
+Thus we have several newer flags.

 And in the tweets that followed, the brand posted more images explaining the meaning and significance...